Which ASME stamp is stamped on air tanks?

 The Process of Obtaining the "U" Stamp for Air Tanks:

-• Design Review: The design of the air tank is thoroughly reviewed to ensure it meets the criteria set forth in the ASME BPVC.
+• Design Review: The design of the air tank is thoroughly reviewed to ensure that it meets the criteria set forth in the ASME BPVC.

 Importance of ASME Certification for Air Tanks